Process for reviewing applications received by ISU's PA Program

 V. If the file score is equal to or greater than the minimum required for review:

-• If the reviewers do not agree about calling an applicant, a "tie-break" is conducted by a third reviewer.
+- If two reviewers do not agree about calling an applicant, a "tie-break" is conducted by a third reviewer.
 If the third reviewer determines the applicant should be interviewed, an email is sent to the applicant inviting the applicant to interview with the program.
 If a determination not to call the applicant is made by the third reviewer, a rejection letter is mailed to the applicant.

 VI.
 Interview Process:

-• At the time of interview all applicants are asked to fill out a mission survey.
-The survey has questions related to whether or not an applicant was raised in a family with low income (2 points); attended a high school that had a high percent of federally subsidized lunch students (1 point); attended a high school with a low graduation rate (1 point); did or does the applicant live in a medically underserved (MUA) or health profession shortage area (HPSA) (2 points); did the applicant grow up in a rural area (1 point); has the applicant lived in Idaho or attended an Idaho school (2 points); and is the applicant a veteran (2 points).
-Applicants will receive one point for their ranking if they meet 2 or more points of the survey criteria.
+- At the time of interview all applicants are asked to complete a mission survey.
+The survey has questions related to whether or not an applicant was raised in a family with low income (2 points); attended a high school that had a high percent of federally subsidized lunch students (1 point); attended a high school with a low graduation rate (1 point); did or does live in a medically underserved (MUA/P) or health profession shortage area (HPSA) (2 points); comes from a family that received public assistance (1 point); earned an AHS diploma or GED (1 point); is a first-generation college student (1 point); grew up in a rural area (1 point); has a diagnosed physical or mental impairment that substantially limits their participation in educational experiences offered by the University (1 point); does not speak English as their primary language (1 point); lived or lives in Idaho or attended an Idaho school (2 points); or is a veteran (2 points).
+Applicants will receive one point in their total applicant ranking if they meet the criteria for 2 or more points on the survey.

 VII.
 Following the interview, applicants are given a ranking.